Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 During those initial deployments, AI Engineers will continue to monitor the performance and identify any issues or improvements.

-This is a question that comes up a lot, and a lot of people use these two terms interchangeably (in fact, we're guilty of it at times too).
+This is a question that comes up a lot, and a lot of people use these two terms interchangeably (in fact, I'm guilty of it at times too).

 However, there are some key differences.

-Although both roles have similar skill sets, ML Engineers are more focused on the machine learning models themselves and will even build them from scratch, whereas AI Engineers cover all aspects of developing an AI application, and usually uses a pre-built AI.
+Although both roles have similar skill sets, ML Engineers are more focused on the machine learning models themselves and will even build them from scratch, whereas AI Engineers cover all aspects of developing an AI application, and usually uses a pre-built AI model via an API or similar.

 For example